p0ll3n/opengrok-wiki/How-to-setup-OpenGrok.md

     -s /var/opengrok/src -d /var/opengrok/data -H -P -S -G \
     -W /var/opengrok/etc/configuration.xml -U http://localhost:8080/source
 ```

 Notice how the indexer arguments in both commands are the same.
-The `opengrok-indexer` will merely find the Java executable and run it.
+The `opengrok-indexer` script will merely find the Java executable and run it.

 At the end of the indexing the indexer automatically attempts to upload newly generated configuration to the web application.
 Until this is done, the web application will display the old state.
 The indexer needs to know where to upload the configuration to - this is what the `-U` option is there for.
 The URI supplied by this option needs to match the location where the web application was deployed to, e.g. for War file called `source.war` the URI will be `http://localhost:PORT_NUMBER/source`.